Wigner`s quantum phase-space current in weakly-anharmonic weakly-excited two-state systems: Introduction

 \section{Introduction}

-The phase space dynamics of a time-independent, conservative, continuous system tends to be much harder to characterise in the quantum case than in the classical case.
-The main reason for this difference lies in the fact that classical systems' dynamics generates sharply defined phase space trajectories which can be analysed each on their own.
-In the quantum case such trajectories do not exist~\cite{Heisenberg_ZfP27}.
-Moreover, the set of all trajectories, the classical system's phase portrait, is ordered by the fact that the dynamics is Liouvillian and can be analysed with powerful mathematical tools~\cite{Berry_AIPC78,Nolte_PT10,Cvitanovic_Chaos_book_12}.

-Classical phase space trajectories can be of appealing simplicity allowing the viewer to characterise the system's dynamics at a glimpse.
-They also reveal rich structures such as the `strange' attractors of `chaotic' systems full of intricacies and beauty~\cite{Berry_AIPC78}.
+Classical phase-space trajectories allow the viewer to characterise a system's dynamics at a glimpse.
+They also reveal rich structures such as the strange attractors of chaotic systems full of intricacies and beauty~\cite{Berry_AIPC78,Cvitanovic_Chaos_book_12}.

-The power of classical phase space techniques does not readily translate to the quantum realm.
-At the core of this incompatibility lies Werner Heisenberg's uncertainty principle of quantum mechanics~\cite{Heisenberg_ZfP27}: it establishes that quantum indeterminacy does not allow us to define a sharply defined quantum phase space-based trajectory representing the evolution of a state of a system.
-Since no trajectories can be studied, the power of classical phase space methods is severely curtailed in the quantum case.

-Recently, it became clear that these detrimental effects of the uncertainty principle do not apply so stringently to Wigner flow, the quantum phase space flow of Wigner's function, and its streamlines~\cite{Ole_PRL13}.

-Wigner flow was introduced by Eugene Wigner in his 1932 paper~\cite{Wigner_32} on quantum phase space dynamics.
-It arises when Schr\"odinger's equation is recast as a quantum phase space-based evolution equation for Wigner's function giving it the form of the continuity equation~(\ref{eq:W_Continuity})~\cite{Wigner_32,Donoso_JCP03,Bauke_2011arXiv1101.2683B} (also known as the quantum Liouville equation~\cite{Schleich_01}).
-Its flow, the system's Wigner flow, has, so far, been little studied~\cite{Skodje_PRA89,Donoso_PRL01,Hughes_JPC07,Gat_JPA07,Bauke_2011arXiv1101.2683B} and essential features were missed until recently~\cite{Ole_PRL13}: Wigner flow reveals detail of quantum dynamics' finest features, much like classical phase portraits.

-In the study of dynamic systems' flows, \emph{flow stagnation points}, the locations in phase space where the dynamics stops, are also referred to as equilibrium, stationary, fixed, critical, invariant and rest points~\cite{Cvitanovic_Chaos_book_12}.
-This multitude of terms testifies to their central importance in classical mechanics as well as wave theory, such as the field of `singular' optics~\cite{Dennis_PO09} (where they are called singular points).

-Analogously, \emph{Wigner flow's stagnation points}, the locations in phase space where Wigner flow vanishes, are the most important points in quantum phase space: firstly, because of their topological nature, \WF's {\SP}s order the flow in surrounding sectors of phase space.
-Secondly, they carry a conserved topological charge of the surrounding flow's orientation winding number~\cite{Ole_PRL13}.
-This makes their appearance robust to small perturbations.
+Anharmonic quantum systems do not feature trajectories~\cite{Oliva_Traj1611}, but fieldlines of Wigner's phase-space current~$\bm J$ characterise quantum-mechanical phase-space dynamics at a glimpse (Sections~\ref{sec_5_WFpatterns_EVs} and~\ref{sec_6_2state_dynamics}), similar to classical phase portraits: this is underexplored.